UPDD – Gesture and Inking

 The injection of single, dual and multi-touch data into operating systems and their applications is dictated by the interface methods implemented within the OS environment.
 These are the interface methods utilised by the UPDD driver:

 The interpretation of the gesture is dependent on the OS and application.
 There are many articles on the web to describe gesture utilisation by the OS desktop (windows manager) and key standard applications.
 However, a very useful gesture reference guide can be found here.

 It is our intention to build full gesture support into the driver and/or supporting utilities but in some cases we currently utilise external UPDD API based apps to handle gesture functionality.
 The current implementation of gesture support for various operating system is as follows:

-Under Windows Vista and Windows 7 the driver has a user setting in the UPDD Console, called Extended touch.
+Under Windows Vista, 7 8 and 10 the driver has a user setting in the UPDD Console, called Extended touch.
 If enabled all touches are fed to the OS via the virtual HID device to invoke the extended touch functionality (gestures etc) built into these operating systems.
 If disabled all single touches and the touch data from the 1st stylus (of a multi touch device) are passed to the OS via the mouse port interface (mouse emulation).

 UPDD CE 4.1.10 handles touch via the CE standard GWES interface so CE gesture support can be utilised by any touch device using UPDD CE driver

 For this OS we use a standalone application which supports gestures and inking in Snow Leopard 10.6, Lion 10.7, Mountain Lion 10.8, Mavericks 10.9, Yosemite 10.10 and 10:11 El Capitan.

 This section covers the following Mac OS X gesture topics: